bimaaghafara/react-products-grid/README.md

   - a "price" field, in cents.
 This should be formatted as dollars like `$3.51`.
   - a "date" field, which is the date the product was added to the catalog.
 Dates should be displayed in relative time (eg. "3 days ago") unless they are older than 1 week, in which case the full date should be displayed.
 4. the product grid should automatically load more items as you scroll down.
-5. display an animated "loading..." message while the user waits for the data to load.
+(x) 5. display an animated "loading..." message while the user waits for the data to load.
 6. to improve the user's experience, we should always pre-emptively fetch the next batch of results in advance, making use of idle-time.
 But they still should not be displayed until the user has scrolled to the bottom of the product grid.
 7. when the user reaches the end and there are no more products to display, show the message "~ end of catalogue ~".
 8. Ads features :